 *NB.
 Now twelve days into aforementioned Darwin to Cairns trip.

 The coast trip was incredible.
 I fell in love with Karijini.
 I saw a landscape exploding with wildflowers.
 I snorkeled in the Ningaloo Reef.
 I saw echidnas, and emus, and dolphins (oh my!).
 I paddled with reef sharks.
-I saw a dead sea turtle.
+I saw a dead sea turtle (not so nice, but still morbidly fascinating).
 I saw my oldest living relatives (stromatolites, baby!).
-I learnt a new method of friendship-braiding.
+I learnt a new method of friendship-braiding (2020 edit: I now no longer know this method or what it even looks like…).
 I took more group jumping photos than you could possibly imagine.
 I played my first ever game of pool.
 It was an extremely eventful trip.

 And just as there are Seven Wonders of the World, I have selected seven wondrous things to do if you’re ever on the West Coast. #westisbest!